 This feature has mainly the following two advantages:

 When saving new protected documents in OneDrive for Business, the documents can be immediately opened in Office Online.
 (When the feature is not enabled, it may take ten minutes or longer until the document is available in Office Online.)

 Users with compatible rich clients are able to work simultaneously on a protected document stored in OneDrive or SharePoint Online.

 Check this before enabling Co-Authoring on the tenant

 (Information in this section was last checked in November 2021, see our documentation for updates.)

 Please observe that the Office version requirements and other limitations listed here apply to all clients that handle labeled content – not only clients that will actually co-author protected documents.

 Make sure that all Windows clients have a compatible version of Microsoft Apps for Enterprise installed.
 Both for Current Channel and for Monthly Enterprise Channel, version 2107 or higher is required.
-The feature is not yet available in the Semi-Annual Channel.
+For Semi-Annual Enterprise Channel, version 2202 or higher is required.
 If you’re using AIP client, make sure the AIP unified labeling client version 12.62 or higher is installed.